NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Preliminary Problem Formulation

-We assume that the output \(f(\mathbf{x};\mathbf{W})\) is a single value, which is common in classification or next-token generation tasks.\footnote{Without loss of generality, our analysis can be extended to the vector-output case.} Given a sparsity level $v$, the target of pruning can be then written in the form of:
+\textbf{Problem Formulation of Pruning Process.} We assume that the output \(f(\mathbf{x};\mathbf{W})\) is a single value, which is common in classification or next-token generation tasks.\footnote{Without loss of generality, our analysis can be extended to the vector-output case.} Given a sparsity level $v$, the target of pruning can be then written in the form of:

 where $\mtx M$ is the mask matrix that has the same shape as $\mtx W$.
 Directly solving this joint optimization over \(\hat{\mathbf{W}}\) and \(\mathbf{M}\) is NP-hard.
 Consequently, popular practices include fixing the weights (i.e., setting \(\hat{\mathbf{W}}=\mathbf{W}\)) and searching for \(\mathbf{M}\) only (one-shot pruning \citep{frankle2018the,pmlr-v202-frantar23a,sun2023wanda,NEURIPS2021_a376033f}), or selecting \(\mathbf{M}\) first and then optimizing \(\hat{\mathbf{W}}\) , which typically requires further fine-tuning or re-training \citep{NEURIPS2022_987bed99,NEURIPS2023_44956951}.
 General pruning approaches define a \emph{saliency score} \(S_{i,j}\) for each weight, which estimates the impact of removing the connection \(\mathbf{W}_{i,j}\).
 A general form of the saliency score is: